hearthminion/homeassistant_config/packages/lighting/README.md

 #### [Adaptive Lighting](https://github.com/basnijholt/adaptive-lighting)
 Author: basnijholt

 The adaptive_lighting platform changes the settings of your lights throughout the day.
 It uses the position of the sun to calculate the color temperature and brightness that is most fitting for that time of the day.

-Scientific research has shown that this helps to maintain your natural circadian rhythm (your biological clock) and might lead to improved sleep, mood, and general well-being.
+I selected this over [Circadian Lighting](https://github.com/claytonjn/hass-circadian_lighting) because this integration has a switch to toggle brightness adjustments, and Circadian Lighting does not.
+This resulting in an automation that rather than switching brightness control on and off, would require two circadian switches per light fixture, one with brightness adjustment on and on off, and the automation would swap which circadian switch was turned on at any given time.

 ### Other tools used
 #### [Color Thief](https://lokeshdhakar.com/projects/color-thief/)